 Now, watch Matt Segall, PhD, CEO at Optibrium, as he introduces a real world case study where we applied deep learning to guide a project, in which potential compounds were displaying good activity profiles but the team wanted to improve their PK profile to achieve better efficacy.

-Integrated AI synthesis prediction in drug discovery
+Private: Integrated AI synthesis prediction in drug discovery

 Learn more about how AI, machine learning and other computational tools can support the discovery process, bringing you feasible synthetic routes to your target compounds.